Afghanistan

 • Flag: Green, white, and black horizontal tricolor.

-• Primary Grievances: Forced displacement, summary executions of national resistance members, and suppression of Persian (Dari) administrative status.
+• Primary Grievances: Forced displacement, summary executions of resistance members, and suppression of Persian (Dari).

 • The Uzbek Nation of Afghanistan